 Early In 1967 Colin Capon was selected for VIP work and posted to Cyprus where he became the personal chef of a high-ranking officer, Air Vice Marshal, Micky Martin (ex dam buster pilot) by providing in-house specialised catering.
 Leaving his loved one (by now his fiancé) behind at RAF Brampton, he was now about to spend 4 years looking after various VIPs.

-In December 1967 he met a WRAF medic in Cyprus, Auriel Bell.
+However, in December 1967, something or rather someone, captured his whole hearted attention when he met a WRAF medic in Cyprus, Auriel Bell.
 The magic between them was undeniable so he informed his fiancé in England that, regrettably, their engagement was over.

 However, he was by no means sure whether his relationship with Auriel would amount to anything.
 Auriel was to be demobbed from the Air Force in May 1968 and would return to England to take up civilian training as a SRN in Southampton.